piotr-yuxuan/rain-tree-sketch/README.md

 =======================

 * This piece makes innovative use of all three pedals of the piano.
 I've tried to play a bit with [this snippet](http://lilypond.org/doc/v2.19/Documentation/snippets/keyboards#keyboards-changing-the-text-for-sustain-markings) but I'm not convinced by what I've got.
 I especially don't know how to symbolize half pedal to the best of my knowledge.
 Moreover, I'd like to change « simile » for an arrow →.
+ * Partially answered, I have to test function I've been sent.
 * How to show some notes of a chord are played with the left hand and some others are played with the right one?
 The score notation is clear.
 * What is the best way to get bar numbers in an unmetered music score?
 I feel the way I've done it is just an expedient.